jesperancinha/jeorg-cloud-test-drives/docs/system/ubuntu/index.md

 There are several handy aliases that we can make.
 The most useful that I've used can be seen [here](./aliases.md).

+## DNS Issues

+For DNS Issues I have created a whole document about it here [DNS R&D](./dns/Readme.md).

 ## References

 -   [Regularly getting ERR_NETWORK_CHANGED errors in Chrome](https://superuser.com/questions/747735/regularly-getting-err-network-changed-errors-in-chrome)